 -

-Should any of these signs persist, consult a veterinarian or behaviour specialist to rule out health issues and improve your dog’s happiness.
+If these signs persist, consult your vet to rule out health issues and discuss strategies to improve your pup's emotional wellbeing.

 Share: